 When you heat up your work for soldering and reach the temperature at which solder flows, you are also creating oxides on the surface of your metal that mar its appearance.
 In November, we dealt with removing a particularly tricky oxide called fire scale.
 Other surface oxides are easier to remove, and for these the…

+Beginner-to-intermediate project.
 Fourth in a series of 12 ring repair projects.